 Premise 1: It works in Buenos Aires

 It can’t be taken for granted that it works in Buenos Aires.
-There are articles online where milongueros practicing close embrace are critical of a lot of choreography or patterns, which is a characteristic of Tango del Barrio, and argue for minimalism.
+There are articles online where milongueros practicing close embrace are critical of a lot of choreography or patterns, which is a characteristic of tango del barrio, and argue for minimalism.
 So it’s not clear that all so-called traditionalists in Buenos Aires accept each other.
-When I was in Buenos Aires are mainly danced at milongas that were packed with tango milonguero type dancers.
-There was one young couple that I kept seeing who were basically doing their salon style moves and were basically taking up more than their share of the space.
+In Buenos Aires I mainly danced at milongas that were packed with tango milonguero type dancers.
+I kept seeing one young couple doing salon style moves who were taking up more than their share of the space.
 I never had any issues with other dancers at these milongas than this couple who seemed to be quite aggressive.
-I also attended a couple of milongas which had no milonguero dancers.
-Two were hipster and nuevo type events where everyone was doing nuevo sort of moves, and the other two were milongas with a practically empty dancing floor where people seemed to be doing the standard thing that you see everywhere else in the world.
-Only the established milongas had tango milonguero and were packed shoulder to shoulder.
-So I personally have not seen any mixing, and I haven’t witnessed personally any of that supposed mutual tolerance, and as I said, materials on the internet do not indicate that it does in fact exist.
+I also attended a couple of hipster and nuevo type events where everyone was doing nuevo sort of moves.
+Only the established milongas had tango milonguero.
+So I have not seen any real mixing or any of that supposed mutual tolerance.

 Why these two approaches are fundamentally at odds with each other